Lin-YuJen/AzureCourseNote/Writerside/topics/Lab-AI-Code-Review.md

 1. Create a new PR-pipeline first by following the previous chapter.

-You must have completed the following configuration before executing the pipeline.
+You must complete the following configuration before executing the pipeline.

 1. Get the API key
     - You need to get your own OpenAI key for using this function.